 It doesn’t take a pharmacist to see how dangerous such an act can be.
 Most people are going to be completely in the dark about what the pill that they picked from the bowl is going to do.
 If they have medical conditions or take other medications, they may end up taking something that has an adverse reaction with other drugs they take.
 In those circumstances it could have the same implications as playing Russian Roulette.

 Irresponsible behaviors such as these create a frequency in which emergency workers are called to a convention in order to deal with individuals who are chemically compromised.
 It became quite an unfortunately standard site to see an ambulance parked at the curb of the Hyatt during the night and early morning hours.
-It has to be noted that their purposes being there could have been other issues such as injury or intense illness not related to drugs as well.
+Their purposes being there could have been other issues such as injury or intense illness not related to drugs as well.
 However, when drugs are the first thing that furs assume these days when they see one, it highlights how much of an issue it has become.

 The reality is that when we’re rubbing elbows with our fellow furs, some have different relations with different drugs.
 For those who don’t want to appear to be rude, or as an outsider of the group amongst those that find drugs a normalcy of social interaction, it can be easy to be roped in by a sense of social obligation.
 After awhile for those who implement it into their habits this way, the joyous times held with friends in this environment soon enough becomes tied with the stimuli produced by the drug itself so that it becomes seen as a part of the individual.

 In other words, they could start taking the drug of choice to evade the lonely feelings they have when they are alone.